IMPORTANT & USEFUL INFORMATION ABOUT THIS TOUR

 OUR NORDIC VISITOR GUIDES

 Our team of local expert guides at Nordic Visitor are highly recommended by our travellers and staff with years of experience.
 What they offer is local knowledge, love for their country, their stories, favourite places and sites where travelers, on their own, would not hear about or visit.
-They always have some trick up their sleeves and hidden gems to surprise our clients and therefore we recommend that you join our guided small group tours to get a personal experience for your Icelandic adventure.
+They always have some tricks up their sleeves and hidden gems to surprise our clients and therefore we recommend that you join our guided small group tours to get a personal experience for your Icelandic adventure.
 There will be one guide per tour, who will drive and lead the tour.

 For winter tours, our guide will provide you with blankets and crampons to borrow at any time.